edunseng/BSBANK/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License.
 ---
 For practical experience, you can restore the database from the provided [backup file](https://github.com/edunseng/fintech-tsql-dbdesign-practice/blob/main/BSBANK.bak).